vishwesh3/vishwesh3.github.io/_posts/2018-06-16-tafy-find-best-time-to-leave.markdown

   - **Adjustable Refresh rate**

     It is the time interval in which travel time is updated from the server.
-    If, in case, it's not urgent to leave, you can increase the refresh rate to reduce the load on server :D.
+    If, in case, it's not urgent to leave, you can increase the refresh rate to reduce the load on server :sweat_smile:.

 Sounds useful?
 [Try](http://bit.ly/tafy) it out.
 Looking forward to your feedback and comments.

 Thanks to [@dhananjayjs](http://bit.ly/d-in-linkedin) for that awestricking moment which has helped me in sketching an idea for my work, Thanks [@RGengage](http://bit.ly/r-in-linkedin) for the feature ideas, Thanks [@TechGirlPooja](http://bit.ly/p-in-linkedin) for landing to this.

-Made with <3 in India
+Made with :heart: in India

 © 2018 [jainkuniya](https://jainkuniya.github.io)